WordPress/gutenberg/docs/rfc/block-registration.md

 ### `WPDefinedAsset`

-The `WPDefinedAsset` type is either a subtype of string, where the value must represent an absolute or relative path to a JavaScript or CSS file, or an object.
+The `WPDefinedAsset` type is a subtype of string, where the value must represent an absolute or relative path to a JavaScript or CSS file.

 **Example:**